alyshav/EsriAppChallenge2018/README.md

 To deploy this app locally, please read SETUP.md in this same folder.

+Notes:
-Note: This app is best viewed in a desktop web browser.
+1. This app is best viewed in a desktop web browser.
 If you are on mobile, please select "Request Desktop Site" in your mobile web browser.
+2. We configured the Geometry Service in our web application to use the url: https://sampleserver6.arcgisonline.com/arcgis/rest/ since we do not have access to ArcGIS Server/Enterprise.
+Since we are using the sample service, our savings calculator results may not always propogate immediately.
+This sample server has limited use and should be swapped out with a dedicated server url.
+This change can be made in goelectric.html at line 502 following "new GeometryService".
+If the sample server is down, our Savings Calculator will not work and the server will return a 503 error.

 ## Video Submission